Girl Gone Gourmet

 Let’s review the details:

 • Lots of add-ins!
 Little mini pepperoni, tangy pepperoncini, creamy fresh mozzarella, as well as diced ham, tomatoes, and sliced olives.
-It’s almost a meal in itself, and I would not judge if you decided to make it so,
+It’s almost a meal in itself, and I would not judge if you decided to make it the main dish star instead of a side.

-• This recipe makes a big batch for a great side dish for all the summer things – BBQs, potlucks, block parties… you get the idea.
+• This recipe makes a big batch for all the summer things – BBQs, potlucks, block parties, summer cookouts, camping… you get the idea.

 • It’s the best make-ahead pasta salad because the flavors just get better the longer it sits.
 So, make it, refrigerate it, and it’s ready to go when you need it.